 An in-house banking solicitor introduces professionalism with reference to codes of conduct, the Pro Bono Protocol, and ethics: what students need to know and be aware of now and throughout their careers as lawyers.

-Students need an understanding the nature of business, good working relationships, business reputation, sustainability.
+Students need an understanding of the nature of business, good working relationships, business reputation, sustainability.
 Hannah Frost, Solicitor from Shoosmiths, Birmingham, introduces how the law works in a commercial context.

 Judi Lincoln, Norwich Community Law Services talks about volunteering in the not-for-profit sector